 One of the most surprising little villages I found while searching for the hidden Andalucia is Castril in the Granada province.
 The whitewashed village clings to the bottom of a narrow rock known as Peña de Castril overlooking the impressive Sierra de Castril Natural Park which is crowned by a statue of Christ.

-Other attractions in the village, besides hiking, are the 16th-century Virgen de Los Ángeles Church, El Cantón square, and the many remains of Moorish towers and walls throughout the 2000-year-old village.
-Without a doubt worthy a mention on an Andalucia off the beaten path list.
+Other attractions in the village, besides hiking, are the 16th-century Virgen de Los Ángeles Church, El Cantón Square, and the many remains of Moorish towers and walls throughout the 2000-year-old village.
+Without a doubt worthy of a mention on an Andalucia off the beaten path list.

 Linares de la Sierra, Huelva